jdmunday/jdmunday.github.io/index.md

 1. **Munday JD**.
 (2025) Projected sudden step-wise increase in risk of large measles outbreaks in the Netherlands as susceptible children enter secondary school in 2025/26. medRxiv.
 2025.
 1. **Munday JD**, de Korne-Elenbaas J, Gan C, Lison A, Riou J, Ort C, et al. (2025) Post-sampling degradation of viral RNA in wastewater impacts the quality of PCR-based concentration estimates. *bioRxiv*. p.
 2025-06.
 1. Riou J, Fesser A, Wagner M, Schneider K ... **Munday JD** (2025) Determinants and spatio-temporal structure of variability in wastewater SARS-CoV-2 viral load measurements in Switzerland: key insights for future surveillance efforts. *medRxiv*. p.
 2025-05.
-1. Banholzer N, Kronthaler D, Bittel P, Furrer L, **Munday JD**, Egger M, et al. (2025) Absences, symptoms and respiratory viruses in a Swiss school: Longitudinal study with serial saliva sampling.
-Authorea Inc. 2025.
 1. Quilty BJ, Chapman LAC, **Munday JD**, Wong KLM, Gimma A, Pickering S, et al. (2024) Disentangling the drivers of heterogeneity in SARS-CoV-2 transmission from data on viral load and daily contact rates. *MedRxiv*, 2024-08.
 1. **Munday JD**<sup>&#8224;</sup>, Rosello A<sup>&#8224;</sup>, Edmunds WJ, Funk S. (2024).
 Forecasting the spatial spread of an Ebola epidemic in real-time: comparing predictions of mathematical models and experts. *MedRxiv*, 2024-03.
 1. Funk S, Abbott S, Atkins BD, Baguelin M, ... **Munday JD**,  et al. (2020).
 Short-term forecasts to inform the response to the Covid-19 epidemic in the UK. *MedRxiv*, 2020-11.

 # Publications
+1. Banholzer N, Kronthaler D, Bittel P, Furrer L, **Munday JD**, Egger M, et al. (2025) Absences, Symptoms and Respiratory Viruses in a Swiss School: Longitudinal Study With Serial Saliva Sampling. *Influenza and Other Respiratory Viruses*.
+2025;19: e70143.
 1. O’Reilly KM, Wade MJ, Farkas K, Amman F, Lison A, **Munday JD**, et al. (2025) Analysis insights to support the use of wastewater and environmental surveillance data for infectious diseases and pandemic preparedness. *Epidemics*.
 2025;51: 100825.
 1. **Munday JD**, Atkins KE, Klinkenberg D, Meurs M, Fleur E, Hahné SJM, Wallinga J, van Hoek AJ.
 (2024).
 Estimating the risk and spatial spread of measles in populations with high MMR uptake: using school-household networks to understand the 2013-2014 outbreak in the Netherlands. *PLoS medicine*, 21(10), e1004466.
 1. Jarvis CI, Coletti P, Backer JA, **Munday JD**, Faes C, Beutels P, et al. (2024).
 Social contact patterns following the COVID-19 pandemic: a snapshot of post-pandemic behaviour from the CoMix study. *Epidemics*, 48, 100778.